 Editing and Writing

 The Web is awash in the breathless, promotional, cliché-filled dreck that passes for journalism these days.
 Smart, incisive content can cut through the swill of mediocrity; good editors working with good writers make that happen.
 Norie conceives, creates, and manages editorial packages for discerning print and digital media clients.
 Past projects have included editing travel narratives and service stories, overseeing a revenue-generating series of travel bookazines, creating concepts for travel books, and re-imagining the content of a tour operator’s website.
 Her writing on travel appears on National Geographic’s site.
 Read her recent National Geographic Traveler cover story on Banff.
-Other credits include Frommer’s, Washingtonian, The Local Palate, and Mountain Life.
+Other credits include Frommer’s, Washingtonian, AARP: The Magazine, The Local Palate, and Mountain Life.

 Speaking and Training

 Norie has spoken on such topics as “How to Grab the Attention of the Media,” “Ten Lessons from a Travel Editor,” “How Destinations Can Thrive in the Fourth Industrial Revolution,” and “The New Influencers of Travel.”
 She has presented at conferences of the Adventure Travel Trade Association, Indigenous Tourism Association of Canada, the World Bank, the Educational Travel Community, Impact Travel Alliance, the Public Relations Society of America, and the Center for Responsible Travel.
 She is an Adventure EDU Educator, leading seminars and offering training for adventure travel operators.
 She coaches PR and marketing practitioners on how to reach media.
 She has also been a guest lecturer on media and writing at educational institutions including Syracuse University’s S.I.
 Newhouse School of Public Communications and Northwestern University’s Medill School of Journalism.